rilian/CTracker/ACTIONS.md

 * Added rake task to populate currencies and countries using `DataUpdater`
 * Added tasks list
 * Added devise and set it up initially for user authentication
+* Set up user authorization and one testing user in seeds

 TODO
 ----